JanDeDobbeleer/oh-my-posh/docs/docs/upgrading.md

 sidebar_label: 🤘 Upgrading from V2
 ---

 Just like V2, V3 is available in the [PowerShell gallery][psgallery].
-Due to its nature, it's only available as a prerelease while we work out the kinks and get it on par with V2.

 ## V2's problem statement